Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 2

     | **Zero In**
     | At the end of your turn, you may choose a target square to focus your sights on.
-At the end of your turns thereafter, including this one, you gain 1 stack of Aim - allowing you to ignore 2 die penalties from Long Shot against any targets in that square - which stacks up to 3 times.
-If you move at any point, one stack of Aim is lost per 2 squares moved, rounded up.
-During your turn, you may also spend one stack to move the target square 2 spaces, or choose a new square, which resets all stacks.
+At the end of your turns thereafter, including this one, you gain 1 stack of Aim - allowing you to ignore 2 die penalties from Long Shot against any targets in that square - which stacks up to 2.
+If you are moved or defend yourself at any point, one stack of Aim is lost, per 2 squares rounded up if moved.
+During your turn, you may also spend 1 Aim to move the target square 2 squares in any direction, or choose a new square, which resets all Aim.
     | If the target square is within your normal range, you gain +1 die to ranged or spell attack rolls against any targets in that square, as long as you have at least one stack of Aim.
+    |
+    | **Overwatch**
+    | When making a readied action with a ranged attack, ranged weapon art, or spell, the 1 Stamina cost to prepare it is negated.

   .. tab-item:: Rank 3

     | **Bullseye**
     | 6s rolled when you make a ranged attack are treated as 2 successes.
+    |
+    | **Target Sweep**
+    | Squares adjacent to Zero In's target square also receive its bonuses, but are treated as if having -1 stack of Aim.

 --------